slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 which contains the main HTML/JS/CSS code.
 The brackets-app repo contains the brackets repo as a submodule.
-There's also a [Brackets-specific fork of CodeMirror](http://github.com/adobe/CodeMirror2); see [Notes on CodeMirror](https://github.com/adobe/brackets/wiki/Notes-on-CodeMirror) for info on the changes we've made in this fork--we're working on getting them pushed into the main CodeMirror repo.
+There's also a [Brackets-specific fork of CodeMirror](http://github.com/adobe/CodeMirror2); see [Notes on CodeMirror](https://github.com/adobe/brackets/wiki/Notes-on-CodeMirror) for info on the changes we've made in this fork--we're working with the owner of CodeMirror to get them pulled into the main CodeMirror repo.

 In addition to pulling brackets-app from github, you'll need to also grab submodule references.
 To do so, run the following command in the root of your brackets-app repo: